How To Meet the Warranty of Habitability as a Landlord

 The implied warranty of habitability is a public policy law.
 It's a rule across the country requiring landlords to provide a livable property to their tenants.
-Landlords should try to make repairs in a timely manner, but catering to excessive or unwarranted demands by tenants can become tiresome and distract from other, more important duties.
-When deciding how to prioritize repairs, landlords should always consider whether the repair affects the habitability of the rental unit.
+Landlords should try to make repairs in a timely manner.
+But catering to excessive or unwarranted tenant demands can distract from more important duties.
+When deciding what repairs to make first, landlords should prioritize repairs affecting the habitability of the rental unit.

-- Extermination of severe pest infestations that were not caused by the tenant, such as vermin rodent infestations or bedbugs
+- Extermination of pest infestations not caused by the tenant, such as vermin rodent infestations or bedbugs

-Generally, if a repair does not affect the warranty of habitability, a tenant may not withhold rent if the landlord fails to remedy the situation.
-However, this does not mean that a landlord should just ignore the repair.
+If a repair doesn't affect the warranty of habitability, renters may not withhold rent if the landlord fails to remedy the situation.
+That doesn't mean a landlord should just ignore those repairs.
 There are a host of good reasons to make any kind of repair as quickly as possible:

 - Safety: A loose floor tile or a broken step may not make the apartment uninhabitable, but it does present a safety hazard.
 If a tenant notifies you that the hazard exists and someone gets hurt, you may need to pay damages to the injured person.

-- Maintaining a Relationship with the Tenant: Finding a new tenant for a rental unit is a time-consuming and expensive process for many landlords.
-If you start to ignore a tenant's requests for simple repairs, she may decide to leave and find a more accommodating landlord.
+- Maintaining a relationship with the tenant: Finding a new tenant for a rental unit is a time-consuming and expensive process for many landlords.
+If you ignore a tenant's requests for simple repairs, they may decide to find a more accommodating landlord.

-- Maintaining your Reputation: If you promptly respond to your tenants' request, you may earn yourself a reputation as a good, responsive landlord, which will make it easier to find better tenants the next time you need to rent your property.
+- Maintaining your reputation: If you promptly respond to your tenants' requests, you earn a reputation as a good, responsive landlord.
+This will make it easier to find better tenants the next time you need to rent your property.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help